 PROTECTING OWNER-OPERATOR TRUCKIES

-The Coalition Government took action to protect 35,000 owner operator truck drivers by abolishing the Road Safety Remuneration Tribunal, established by Bill Shorten, which was threatening to drive them out of business.
+We took action to protect around 35,000 owner-operator truck drivers by abolishing the (so-called) Road Safety Remuneration Tribunal, established by Bill Shorten, which was threatening to drive them out of business.

 PROTECTING VULNERABLE WORKERS